 Negative Self Talk

-How many times to do say something to yourself which has a negative tone?
-We all have a negative self critic.
+How many times to do you say something to yourself which has a negative tone?
+We all have a negative self-critic.
 Its whether we decide to listen to it or not.
 Become more aware of what our inner voice is saying to ourselves.
 It can take some time before we notice it and get used to hearing it.
 Once you are aware of it, try to write down when you notice the negative thoughts.
 This will give you an insight into how frequently your inner critic has been actively contributing to your negativity.

 Practice noticing your thoughts daily – write some in a journal when you become aware of them.
 It’s important not to keep feeding into those thoughts, simply notice it, record it, then keep doing what you were doing.
 See how many times you might notice any negativity.

 Allow me to share a relevant quote from Louise Hay.
 She said,

 “Whatever is happening out there is only a mirror of our own inner thinking.”
 Louise Hays

 When our inner world is negative it will show through in many areas of our lives.

 Make a Commitment to Love Yourself